smparc/MSE342_project/README.md

 * **Information Transparency:** View another user's program, year, destination country, and school tags.
 * **Direct Messaging:** Contact exchange alumni directly from their profile and access a full chat history for follow-up questions.

+### 🔐 Authentication & Access Control
+* **Secure Sign-In:** Users can create accounts and sign in using email authentication.
+* **Protected Content:** Alumni profiles and uploaded content are only accessible to authenticated users.
+* **Session Management:** Logged-in users remain authenticated across sessions until they sign out.
+* **Email Verification:** Users who register with an email address ending in @uwaterloo.ca are automatically assigned a “UW Verified Student” tag to indicate they are University of Waterloo students.
+Firebase’s built-in email verification was initially considered and attempted however, emails sent to the uwaterloo.ca domain were automatically pre-checked by the university’s email security system.
+This caused the verification links to be opened before reaching the user, marking them as already used.
+As a result, domain-based verification was implemented as a less secure alternative.

 ---

 ## 🛠 Technical Stack